RGSWeather/balloon/README.md

 # balloon
-The code for RGS Weather club's high altitude balloon launch
+This repository contains the code for RGS Weather club's high altitude balloon launch.